 We make quality services our priority at RapidDirect.
-We are also knowledgeable across the plastic surface finish chart and SPI classification spectrum.
+We are also known across the plastic surface finish chart and SPI classification spectrum.
 Therefore, you can be sure that we can help you determine the best surface texture that meets your quality objectives.
 With the help of our experienced and knowledgeable engineers, we work to achieve the best results within a reasonable lead time.

 FAQ – Mold Surface Textures

 It is important to texture plastic parts for many reasons.
 Texturing helps to blend a worked-on area into the original material successfully.
-It also helps in improving the part’s usability and safety of application.
+It also helps in improving the part’s usability and safety of the application.
 Furthermore, it increases the part’s adhesion and strength.